 - If this is your first time borrowing a student loan at any college and your grade level is a first-year undergraduate at MCCC, your funds will not be disbursed any earlier than thirty days after the start of the semester.

 - One semester loans: If you are taking out a loan for only one semester, your loan will be split into two disbursements, with 50% of your funds being disbursed a the mid-point of the semester.

 How do I apply?

 A MPN must be completed if you have not borrowed a Stafford Direct Loan in the past 10 years at any college.
-You will need your FAFSA PIN to complete this step.
+You will need your FSA ID to complete this step.